netgen/NetgenRemoteMediaBundle/docs/UPGRADE.md

 * there are useful methods for manipulating with tags, such as `hasTag()`, `addTag()` or `removeTag()`
 * `variations` property has been removed -> it's now a part of the separate `RemoteResourceLocation` object as a `cropSettings` property
 * metadata is now an ordinary array, without pre-defined form, it's goal is to keep inside all additional data that cloud provider might return but are not mandatory for the core functionality -> there are useful methods for manipulating the metadata array, such as `hasMetaDataProperty()` and `getMetaDataProperty()`

+#### Search query and result objects

+Old class `Netgen\Bundle\RemoteMediaBundle\RemoteMedia\Provider\Cloudinary\Search\Result` has been replaced with new one `Netgen\RemoteMedia\API\Values\SearchResult` with the following changes:

+* static constructor has been removed from it, making it provider independent; it has been replaced with a factory

+Old class `Netgen\Bundle\RemoteMediaBundle\RemoteMedia\Provider\Cloudinary\Search\Query` has been replaced with new one `Netgen\RemoteMedia\API\Values\Query` with the following changes:

+* it now receives an array of types (the provider is responsible to convert this type to corresponding one for eg. Cloudinary)
+* it now receives an array of folders instead of single one
+* it now receives an array of tags instead of single one
+* it now receives an array of remoteIds instead of resourceIds (the provider is responsible to convert this remoteId to corresponding parameters for eg. Cloudinary)